patherlkd/PhysicalModellingNPC/README.md

 ## Running MD LAMMPS simulations

-Ensure you have the LAMMPS 2016 (or above) version when running these simulations.
+Ensure you have the LAMMPS 2016 (or above) version when running these simulations https://lammps.sandia.gov/.

 The code included in this repository is for an F6A chain (with six cohesive blocks, in the 4 amino acids per bead (4apb) coarse graining) and a patchy-particle (NTF2) with two cohesive binding sites.